zorba78/cnu-r-programming-lecture-note/docs/03-string-regexp.md

 ```
  [1] "birch canoe" " the sheet " " easy to te" "e days a ch" " is often s"
- [6] "juice of le" "box was thr" "hogs were f" " hours of s" "e size in s"
+ [6] "juice of le" "box was thr" "hogs were f" " hours of s" "rge size in"
 ```

  \normalsize